Sophie Melville: Stage

 and appeared in London’s West End in The Divide.
 In 2019 she appeared alongside Erin Doherty – playing twins separated at birth, one of whom is raised by a wolf – in the Ross Willis two-hander Wolfie at London’s Theatre 503 in 2019 in which Michael Billington referred to Melville as “an astonishing, rubber-limbed shapeshifter”.

-In 2021 she appeared at the Soho Theatre in Herding Cats where the guardian described her as “one of the best British actors of her generation”'.
+In 2021 she appeared at the Soho Theatre in Herding Cats where The Guardian described her as “one of the best British actors of her generation”'.
 She also appeared in Morgan Lloyd Malcolm’s play about postpartum depression, Mum, at the Soho Theatre in 2021.
 In 2022, she played Portia in The Merchant of Venice in the Sam Wanamaker Playhouse at the Globe.
 Melville returned to Iphigenia in Splott in 2022 at the Lyric Theatre in Hammersmith which The Guardian said “Melville performs with such expressive athleticism that it looks like the theatrical equivalent of triple somersaults at the start“ and describes the show at “perfect theatre”.

-In 2023, she appeared in Cowbois at the Swan Theatre, Stratford-upon-Avon.She transferred with the production to London’s Royal Court Theatre in 2024.
-In September 2025 she opened in the UK premiere of Clarkston at the Trafalgar Theatre, in London's West End.
-In 2025, Melville also starred in Apex Predator at Hampstead Theatre.
+In 2023, she appeared in Cowbois at the Swan Theatre, Stratford-upon-Avon.
+She transferred with the production to London’s Royal Court Theatre in 2024.
+In 2024 Melville appeared in two hander ‘Girl In The Machine’ at the Young Vic opposite Leah Harvey.
+Early 2025 she performed opposite Laura Whitmore in Apex Predator at Hampstead Theatre.
+In September 2025 she opened in the UK premiere of Clarkston at the Trafalgar Theatre, in London's West End, for which she was nominated for Best Supporting Actor at the 2026 WhatsOnStage Awards.

 Television

-In 2021, Melville could be seen as Mandy Thomas in the first series of the Welsh-set BBC One drama series The Pact.
-In 2023, Melville was cast in the Michael Sheen project The Way alongside Luke Evans and Callum Scott Howells.
+In 2023 Melville played the lead Thea Driscoll in BBC’s The Way alongside Michael Sheen, Callum Scott Howells and Luke Evans.
+She has also appeared in Call the Midwife, Bang, Casualty, the first series of the Welsh-set BBC One drama series The Pact.